-- 2.1 The Group acknowledges that the need to tackle pollution23, the climate change emergency and the growing pressures on natural resources and environmental systems, particularly on biodiversity and ecosystems, are some of the greatest environmental challenges of the 21st century.
-Recognising that the advancement of human rights is central to sustainable finance, the Group addresses climate, environmental and social challenges by applying a human rights-based approach to its activities, with the aim of promoting social inclusion, reducing inequalities and risks to human health and well-being. - 2.2 Therefore, the Group's contribution to the environmental and social components of sustainable and inclusive development is built around ten key areas for action that are strongly interlinked and mutually reinforcing.
+- 2.1 The Group acknowledges that the need to tackle pollution, the climate emergency and the growing pressures on natural resources and the environmental system, particularly on natural ecosystems, leading to unprecedented biodiversity losses, are some of the greatest challenges and common concerns of humankind of the 21st century.
+Recognising that the advancement of human rights is central to sustainable finance, the Group is committed to address climate, environmental and social challenges by applying a human rights-based approach to its activities, with the aim of promoting social inclusion, reducing inequalities and risks to human health and well-being. - 2.2 Therefore, the Group's contribution to the environmental and social components of sustainable and inclusive development is built around ten key areas for action that are strongly interlinked and mutually reinforcing.